-Out of many submissions received, five individuals were selected to pitch their ideas live to our judges at Stanford Medicine X and three were chosen as the inaugural C3 Prize winners.
+Out of many submissions received from around the globe, three were chosen as the inaugural C3 Prize winners.

-Learn more about the winners and finalists and their ideas below.
+Learn more about the winners and their ideas below.

 Grand Prize Winner

 Diane Jooris, Brussels, Belgium

 Diane Jooris is the co-founder of Oncomfort™, a health-tech company that uses virtual reality systems to help patients by providing anxiety and pain self-management tools.

 Extensive research underscores the significant role that anxiety management plays in successful cancer treatment.
 Traditionally, anxiety treatment has relied heavily on medications.
 In contrast, Oncomfort offers a non-pharmacologic and more comfortable alternative to anxiety management through the use of immersive virtual reality modules.

 "The C3 Prize provided my company with the resources needed to complete development of a new virtual reality module, as well as invaluable exposure for our idea.
 Being part of the C3 Prize has been such a rewarding experience that we plan to name the new module 'Stella' in honour of the company that made it possible."

 Australian Prostate Cancer Research